JordanSalamone/codewars/README.md

 ## Lessons Learned:

 Learning new ways to solve problems on a platform like Codewars is so much fun!
-Optimizing my code to be more readable and more efficient is also Who doesn't enjoy a new challenge everyday?!
+Optimizing my code to be more readable and more efficient is also a best practice.
+Who doesn't enjoy a new challenge everyday?!